RajuRupok/machine-learning-course-projects/README.md

 ### Project 5 – MNIST Classification using CNN

 This project applies a Convolutional Neural Network (CNN) on the MNIST dataset to classify handwritten digits.
-The architecture was built and tuned from scratch to enhance accuracy on both training and test data.
+The architecture was built and tuned from scratch to enhance training and test data accuracy.

 #### 🔍 Key Highlights
 - Developed a CNN model using Keras